 Outdated technology, such as legacy software, is more vulnerable to security attacks.
 WannaCry—the infamous ransomware that caused serious damage to organizations around the world—.
 And because many larger organizations depend on outdated technology, WannaCry caused an unprecedented amount of damage.

 “Set it and forget it” doesn’t apply to software or cyber security.
-If your business may be running outdated technology, it’s time to take cyber security seriously before cyber criminals have a chance to exploit the holes in legacy systems.
-Remember, the cost of an attack greatly outweighs the cost of updating your technology.
+If you are running outdated technology, or don’t have a patch management policy in place, you should act now before cyber criminals can exploit your vulnerable systems.
+Remember, the cost of an attack greatly outweighs the cost of maintaining your technology.

 8. You have zero visibility of your network

 Do you know what your IT network looks like?
 Do you know each device that accesses your network?
 Do you know where your data is stored, how it’s transferred, or who has access to what?
-If you don’t, it’s time to make cyber security a priority.
+Have you assessed your threat surface?
+If you don’t have proper visibility of your network, it’s time to make cyber security a priority.

 Cyber security can quickly fall by the wayside due to other IT emergencies or priorities.
 For smaller businesses without a fully staffed security team, network protection becomes a bonus instead of a necessity.
 But this is the wrong outlook.

-Thankfully, there are best practices and tools available that can give you a clearer view of your network and vulnerabilities, so you can proactively defend against cyber threats.
+Thankfully, there are cyber security solutions available that can give you a clearer view of your network and vulnerabilities, so you can proactively defend against cyber threats.